Henri Gouraud: Early life

-Henri Gouraud was born on Rue de Grenelle in the 7th arrondissement of Paris to Doctor Xavier Gouraud and Marie Portal, the first of six children.
+Henri Gouraud was born at 96 Rue de Grenelle on 17 November 1867, in the 7th arrondissement of Paris to doctor Xavier Gouraud and Marie Portal, the first of six children.
 The Gouraud family originally came from Vendée, but had left during the French Revolution for Angers, then Paris.
 Gouraud was educated at home and at the Collège Stanislas de Paris.
-His decision for a military career was, like many Frenchmen of his generation, motivated by the French defeat in the Franco-Prussian War (1870–1871).
+His decision for a military career was, like many Frenchmen of his generation, motivated by the French defeat in the Franco-Prussian War.

 Gouraud entered the Saint Cyr Military Academy in 1888 as part of the "Grand Triomphe" promotion, a well-chosen name as it included sixty future generals.
 He graduated in 1890 and joined the Troupes de marine.
 He expected to be posted overseas as the Troupes de marine served in the French colonial empire, but his father objected because he feared that the marines would be a bad influence on his son.
 Gouraud respected his father's wish and was instead posted to the 21st Foot Chasseur Regiment at Montbéliard.